DIY Reusable Grocery Bag Tutorial + FREE Pattern

 Repeat for the other corner.

-You can then trim off the corners or leave them for extra stability.
+You can then trim off the corners or leave them to give the bag extra stability.
+When I’m leaving them I’d like to stitch them down to keep them in place.

 STEP 6: Sew the shoulder straps

-Repeat on the other side.
-Pin or clip in place.
+Repeat for the other shoulder strap.
+Pin or clip to keep the straps in place.

-Sew around the opening to stitch the straps in place.
+Sew along the bottom edge of the hem to stitch the straps in place.

 Lift the shoulder straps and pin or clip them in place.

-Sew once again around the opening to secure the straps in the upward position.
+Stitch along the top edge of the hem to secure the straps in the upward position.

 Turn the bag inside-out and iron it.